Vanilla-OS/handbook/articles/en/install-steam.md

     - mirkobrombin
 ---

-> This guide is for Kinetic (22.10), not Orchid.
-The documentation for Orchid is still being written.

 ## What is Steam?

 [**Steam**](https://steampowered.com) is the most popular gaming platform.
 It allows you to download and play a vast library of games.
 It's client is available natively on Linux.